Exception Handling

 }

-// UserAddress is validated as a method argument in its Controller method
+// UserInfo is validated as a method argument in its Controller method

-Triggering validation on UserAddress will now trigger it automatically (cascade) for UserAccount as well.
-Otherwise it wouldn’t have triggered if we were missing the @Valid in UserAccount i.e. we’ve to explicitly cascade for every layer!
+Triggering validation on UserInfo will now trigger it automatically (cascade) for UserAddress as well.
+Otherwise it wouldn’t have triggered if we were missing the @Valid in UserInfo i.e. we’ve to explicitly cascade for every layer, validations don’t cascade!

 Reference

-Validation Groups: We can also group together fields and trigger validation only for specific group(s) using @Validated(GroupFooBar.class) at the method-level.
+Validation Groups: We can also group together fields and trigger validation only for specific group(s) using @Validated(GroupFooBar.class) at the field level (or method parameter level).

 public class UserAccount {